 Each school needs a designated test coordinator.
-As with paper testing, this person is responsible for managing the test administration, recruiting staff, and making sure test materials and equipment are secure at all times
+As with paper testing, this person is responsible for managing the test administration, recruiting staff, and making sure test materials and equipment are secure at all times.

 Digital Testing Responsibilities

-With digital testing, the coordinator makes sure that facilities and technology meet the requirements outlined in the technical specifications.
+With digital testing, the test coordinator makes sure that facilities and technology meet the requirements outlined in the technical specifications.
 They also work with the technology coordinator to assist with the technical aspects of testing.

-We ask test coordinators to reserve about 8-12 hours of their time in the four weeks leading up to (and including) test day.
+We ask test coordinators to reserve about 8–12 hours of their time in the 4 weeks leading up to (and including) test day.
 This includes time for training, test setup, administering the test, and all pre- and posttest responsibilities.

-The technology coordinator is responsible for making sure that the school’s hardware, software, and network bandwidth meet requirements.
+The technology coordinator is responsible for making sure the school’s hardware, software, and network bandwidth meet requirements.
 They need to be familiar with setting up networks and configuring browsers and operating systems.
 Learn more about digital preparedness.

 Services for Students with Disabilities (SSD) Coordinator

-In addition to requesting accommodations approval from the College Board through SSD Online, the SSD coordinator oversees all aspects of testing students with disabilities.
+In addition to requesting accommodations approval from College Board through SSD Online, the SSD coordinator oversees all aspects of testing students with disabilities.